 301 N. Baldwin Ave., Arcadia, CA 91007

 The Los Angeles County Arboretum and Botanic Garden consists of “127 acres of plants, natural landscapes, wildlife and historic buildings.”
 Families will view plants and trees from around the world as they view the Aquatic Gardens, the Rainbow Serpent Garden, the Herb Garden, the Tropical Green House, and more.
 Historic structures on site include the Queen Anne Cottage, the Coach Barn, and the Reid-Baldwin Adobe.
 And remember, The Arboretum is an official wildlife sanctuary.
 You’ll see a variety of birds (including the famous peacocks), aquatic creatures, and small reptiles.
-The Arboretum also hosts a variety of special events throughout the year including Magical Lantern Art Festival (November 9th through January 12, 2020), Peacock Day (each March), as well as special summer events including musical performances and movie screenings.
-Admission is $9 for adults; students with identification and seniors 62+ are $6; children ages 5-12 are $4; and children under 5 are free.
+The Arboretum also generally hosts a variety of special events throughout the year.
+Admission is $15 for adults; students with identification and seniors 62+ are $11; children ages 5-12 are $5; and children under 5 are free.
+The Arboretum is now open.
+Tickets must be purchased in advance, and face masks are required.
+At this time, all indoor spaces are closed.

 Los Angeles Zoo and Botanical Gardens